 Up to 70 religious church brotherhoods participate in these processions, which exist to transports giant floats along the official route between their neighbourhood church and the Cathedral, where the cortege is blessed before returning home.
 This journey is supposed to approximate the journey that Christ made with the cross to Calvary.
 If I mention that the floats or pasos weigh over a ton each and that the whole procession can take eight hours to complete, then you will have some idea of the supreme investment and effort on the part of the participants that goes into this one event.

 The various elements of a procession are as follows; a giant cross carried front of the procession is followed by the Nazarenes, or penitents.
 The Nazarenes are an eye-catching element, in their floor length, colour-coded capes and giant conical hoods.
-These alarming sight has many different interpretations, some say the outfits echo the cone-shaped hoods that the condemned were forced to wear by the Inquisition as they were lead to their deaths, others say that they represent a striving upward towards the heavens, but that they are also the shape of cypress trees that traditionally adorn burial sites, representing eternal life.
+This alarming sight has many different interpretations, some say the outfits echo the cone-shaped hoods that the condemned were forced to wear by the Inquisition as they were lead to their deaths.
+Others say that they represent a striving upward towards the heavens, or that they are also the shape of cypress trees that traditionally adorn burial sites, representing eternal life.
 Take your pick.

-Pack plenty of patience – there are timetables and routes published, but to be frank Seville is a labyrinth at the best of times, and planning a safe and empty route home is always a challenge.
+Pack plenty of patience – there are timetables and routes published, but to be frank Seville is a labyrinth at the best of times.
+Planning a safe and empty route home is always a challenge.
 Never push in front of someone’s viewing spot, and beware crossing the path of the procession until instructed – unless you want to feel the wrath of 200 silent hooded figures bearing down on you!

 Mostly just listen out for the distant rumble of drums, footsteps and trumpets and head towards it.
 There you will be able to witness the intense ritual and suspense of the whole thing as it painstakingly passes– and then, repair to a corner café to recover with a large slug of ice cold sherry.
 Salvation!